My name is Melissa Meredith Sturm Danckert Wells but you can call me Miss Wells.

 I am an artist.
 Since my early teens, I knew that I had to be an artist.

-The need to express creativity is a hardcore, absolute command coming from the unfathomable depths of the soul.
+The need to express artistic creativity can be an absolute command coming from within.
 It’s like having a wild and hungry animal inside of you.
 You can try to ignore it, but the thing rattles its cage and drives you mad.
 It wants your attention and it WILL have its way, sooner or later.

 And though it hardly seemed like a choice, my choosing to be an artist solicited all the predictable groanings from my family and culture.
 “Don’t quit your day job!”
 Their response was both insulting and heart-crushing.